|

 is still being challenged so many years after it began.

 In the face of ignorance, controversy is rampant.”
+Page 81: Opponents of fluoridation,

 meanwhile, have been emboldened by the NRC report.
 “What